https://invisible-island.net/ncurses/man/

 typeahead

-Normally, a curses library checks the terminal for input while updating
+Normally, a curses library checks the terminal's input file descriptor

-wrefresh(3x) or doupdate(3x) call, allowing faster response to user key
+doupdate(3x) call, allowing faster response to user key strokes.
+The

-strokes.
-The library tests the file descriptor corresponding to the
+library tests the file descriptor corresponding to the FILE stream

-FILE stream pointer passed to newterm(3x) (or stdin if initscr(3x) was
+pointer passed to newterm(3x) (or stdin if initscr(3x) was called), for

-called), for pending input. typeahead instructs curses to test file
+pending input. typeahead instructs curses to test file descriptor fd

 RETURN VALUE